Resources for Commuters

 Biking is an inexpensive, reliable, and environmentally friendly mode of transportation.
 New Haven is flat and relatively compact, making cycling a feasible mode of transportation in the city.
 New Haven is becoming increasingly bike friendly as advocates and the City work together to build cycling culture and infrastructure for cyclists.

-In 2014, the League of American Bicyclists recognized New Haven as Bronze Level Bicycle-Friendly Community.
+In 2014, the League of American Bicyclists recognized New Haven as Bronze Level Bicycle-Friendly Community, and then in 2018 elevated our status to the Silver Level.
 The League's recognition cemented New Haven's reputation as a city where the ability to bike between destinations is becoming easier every year.
 In 2015, bipartisan leadership led the passage of SB 502, the "Bike Bill."
 This paved the way for the State of Connecticut to award the City of New Haven $1.2 Million to build Connecticut's first protected two-way bike lane on Edgewood Avenue.
 Construction will begin in 2017.
 New Haven has also chosen New Haven Smart Mobility to bring bike share to the city in 2017.

 If you're new to biking and want to explore New Haven cycling culture, get involved in New Haven Bike Month and New Haven Bike Party events!